Hull's Brasseurs du Temps has served its last pints | CBC News

 Geoffroy said when the restaurant opened in 2009 it was one of a few craft breweries in the area.

-But what he described as a perfect storm hit, first with the pandemic and rolling closures of the business, which led to workers losing confidence in the restaurant industry.
+What he described as a perfect storm hit, first with the pandemic and rolling closures of the business, which he said led to workers losing confidence in the restaurant industry.

 "To make sure to retain our staff we had to increase our salaries," he said, adding that meant thin margins were made thinner.